 Important Dates for College Teams

-* Monday, May 1st: College Team Registration Opens.
+* Monday, April 16th: College Team Registration Opens.
 Team contact is required for your submission.
 You may submit additional team member names at any time.
-Register here.
+REGISTER HERE

 Eligibility – College Team

 - Be a new (pre-launch idea stage) initiative.

 - Present an innovative solution to the many challenges facing the New England Regional Food System.

 - Demonstrate a sustainable idea stage business model – profit or non – profit (both financial and ecological) offering a fair return to the farmer or fisherman with fair pay to the employees at a fair price to the buyer, while minimizing their carbon footprint.